+If TikTok Pays Musicians?
 How Does TikTok Pay You?

-Your music will generate royalties from both the master recording and the songwritng (publishing), as it does with any usage.
+Your music will generate royalties from both the master recording and the songwriting (publishing), as it does with any usage.
 If you are a member of a PRO (Performing Rights Organisation) in your territory (SOCAN in Canada, ASCAP or BMI in the USA, etc.), and either work with a music publisher or self-publish your music through a distributor (likely Tunecore, CDBaby or Distrokid), then TikTok will pay you through your PRO on a quarterly basis.

 For more on the difference between master revenues and songwriting revenues, see my article here.

-How Much Does TikTok Pay You?
+How Much Does TikTok Pay Musicians?

 When your music is made available on TikTok through your label or distributor (who would have signed a blanket license agreement), you will be giving millions of users consent to use your music in their videos.
 Your distributor will collect revenue based on the use of your music, which means you get paid each time your song is used on a TikTok video.